 Shelburne Vermont Police Traffic Stop and Misconduct

-I’ve set up this website because I’ve had three contacts with the Shelburne Vermont Police Department and in all three instances, including once in court under oath, the officers of that department have been deliberately deceptive and dishonest.
+This website was set up because I had three contacts with the Shelburne Vermont Police Department and in all three instances, including once in court under oath, the officers of that department have been deliberately deceptive and dishonest.
 For instance, please see the judge’s reaction to the testimony of Officer Jason Lawton in “Court Testimony.”
 Dishonesty seems to be ingrained in the culture there and encouraged, or at least condoned, by the management of that department (see email from Sergeant Allen Fortin under “Complaint”).

 The assumption seems to be that dishonesty is okay because it is unlikely that the general public will ever find out about one-on-one dealings between the public and its officers.
 I’ve set up this website to prove their assumption incorrect.